RevoU-FSSE-2/week-9-m-istighfar/readme.md

 | `/transaction`          | POST   | Adds a new transaction.                                                                | `user_id`: User ID, `type`: Transaction Type, `amount`: Amount  |
 | `/transaction/:id`      | PUT    | Updates a specific transaction by its ID.                                              | `id`: Transaction ID + Body Params: `user_id`, `type`, `amount` |
 | `/transaction/:id`      | DELETE | Deletes a specific transaction by its ID.                                              | `id`: Transaction ID                                            |

+## Deployment

+The project has been successfully deployed using Cyclic.
+You can access the production version of the website by following this link: []().